Microsoft SharePoint Training when you need it

 - Task Lists

-These are just some of the features of SharePoint, there are many more.
+These are just some of the features, there are many more.

 Any successful business requires document storage, and staff needs to be able to quickly access and collaborate on content.
 Some of this can be performed outside of SharePoint, but users and organisations can benefit by bringing this functionality into a central platform.